choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/plot-time-series-handle-dates/2017-01-25-flood03-clean-plot-precipitation-data-in-Python.md

 {% include toc title="In This Lesson" icon="file-text" %}

-In this lesson, we will learn how to import a larger dataset, and test our skills cleaning and plotting the data.
+In this lesson, we will learn how to import time series data into `Python`.
+We will test our skills with  dealing with NA values, and ensuring the time comes in as a time data type.
+Finally we will plot the data using `matplotlib`.

 <div class='notice--success' markdown="1">